<====== BACK ======>

 It's the Wild West Out There, Anywhere Anytime, Guns Without a Background Check!

 Why is there a special background check loophole for gun shows?
 Well, that's because...there's not.
 First, there are NO loopholes, exemptions are not loopholes, a loophole would be a LEGAL way of avoiding or dodging a requirement, an exemption is specifying that which is not legally required.
 Despite the misconceptions being spread, under federal law (Your state laws may differ), there's only one way for a person or entity without an FFL (Federal Firearms License or those who possess said license as Federal Firearms Licensee) to legally acquire a firearm without a background check, that would be via private sales and transfers, without the intent of profit, between nonprohibited individuals who are residents of the same state and must be conducted within said state, even at a gun show.
-This "Gun Show Loophole" is a political trick referring to private sales by individuals who have gone to a gun show or rented a table or space at a gun show just like one would at any flea market, to sell personal items that include firearms from their private collection, without doing so for profit.
+This "gun show loophole" is a political trick referring to private sales between individuals who have gone to a gun show to buy items which may include guns or rented a table or space at a gun show just like one would at any flea market, to sell personal items that include firearms from their private collection, without doing so for profit.
 Let's be clear, if a crime is committed by either party as part of the sale, then the exemption doesn't apply or is moot, so it's not a loophole.
 It's a felony for a person or entity, FFL or not, to knowingly transfer a firearm to a prohibited person or that there is reason to believe they're a prohibited person and of course if a prohibited person attempts to or acquires a firearm by any method, they've committed a felony, even at a gun show.
+Nor is it legal to sell a firearm, FFL or not to a person or entity if you know or there is reason to believe that any part of the transfer is illegal or the purchaser's plans for the firearm are for other than a lawful purpose, even at a gun show.
 If a person or entity sells a firearm with the intent of making a profit that would be considered a commercial sale and transfer, if they do so without possessing an FFL they're committing a felony, even at a gun show.
 One example of committing this kind of felony is (I'm not going to list out every possible way), if a person or entity without an FFL buys or builds a firearm and then turns around shortly thereafter and sells the firearm above cost to earn a profit, then they have made a commercial sale and a felony case could be made against them for commercial sale of a firearm without an FFL, even at a gun show.
 For clarity, it's not the quantity itself that determines the need for an FFL, it's the intent to sell for profit.
 You can sell any number of guns without an FFL if you're just disposing of guns from your private collection (For any Libdorks reading this, a "private collection" is what you call an "amassed arsenal").
 Any entity selling firearms for profit MUST possess a corresponding FFL for that type firearm and transaction and all FFLs MUST do a background check anywhere and anytime they transfer a firearm to a nonFFL, even at a gun show.
 They may without a background check transfer to other FFLs with the license for the type of firearm being transferred and government entities upon completing any legally required verifications.
-So, to sum up, there is no loophole when it comes to gun shows that would allow a person or entity to legally sell a firearm without an otherwise required background check or conduct a commercial sale of a firearm without an FFL.
+So, to sum up, there is no loophole when it comes to gun shows that would allow a person or entity to legally buy or sell a firearm without an otherwise required background check or conduct a commercial sale of a firearm without an FFL.
 A legal private transfer is always just that regardless of where or how it's conducted, YES, even at a gun show.

 Just because there are multiple settings and ways to conduct a legal private transfer doesn't make each of those ways a separate independent exemption and of course a lawful exemption is NOT a loophole, nor is it a loophole if someone involved can go to prison for doing it.
 Hence, there is no yardsale loophole, no garage loophole, no backyard loophole, no living room loophole, no alleyway loophole, no parking lot loophole, no in a boat loophole, no camping tent loophole, no friends house loophole, no up a tree loophole, etc, I think at this point you get the gist.
 Private transfers are a singular and narrow exemption and not any kind of loophole.